CenterForOpenScience/osf.io/README.md

 `ulimit -n 2048`

 Then reboot.

+#### Additional things to install

+The automated installer does not install Waterbutler, which may be needed to run some OSF features locally.
+Consult the [Waterbutler repository](https://github.com/CenterForOpenScience/waterbutler) for setup instructions.

 ### Manual installation
 [At present](CONTRIBUTING.md), there is no complete automated install process for other platforms.